menu

 Present day

 We became the world’s largest aviation services company in 2022 when Agility, a supply chain services, infrastructure and innovation company, bought our business.
 As part of the deal, we are combining with National Aviation Services under the Menzies brand to accelerate growth and shape the future of aviation.
-Our global team provides air cargo, fuel and ground services at more than 290 airports in 65 countries, making us the world’s largest aviation services company by number of countries, airports and aircraft turns.
+Our global team provides air cargo, fuel and ground services at 300 airports in 65 countries, making us the world’s largest aviation services company by number of countries, airports and aircraft turns.